 Illustrations from 1869 sewing patterns

 for upright poke collar and early wing collar.

 An 1899 window display featuring dozens of different collar

 Leather collar boxes were popular accessories to store and

 protect detachable collars.

-Detachable Bosoms and Cuffs
+Detachable Cuffs and Bosoms

-formal shirts as did their collar counterparts.
+formal shirts as were their collar counterparts.
+While the

 Circa 1890s ad for celluloid collars, cuffs and shirt